 PLEASE SUBSCRIBE ME TO YOUR MAILING LIST.

-How To Make Peanut Butter Protein Bites
+How To Make Peanut Butter Protein Balls

 This peanut butter protein balls recipe is super easy to make.
 It takes only 10 minutes!
 You just place gluten-free oats into a food processor until they are ground up like flour and then mix all the other ingredients together.
 Use a “runny” peanut butter (most natural peanut butters have that tendency) because it helps hold the mixture together.
 You can use almond butter (or any nut butter) as a substitute if you prefer.

 The other ingredients include dark chocolate chips (use sugar-free to keep it gluten-free), walnuts, honey, chia seeds, vanilla and a little Himalayan pink sea salt.
 It’s all yummy stuff.
 After you mix everything together you roll tablespoon size scoops into balls.
 Then freeze them to firm them up and serve them chilled.
-They are delicious and nutritious and only 135 calories each.
-These protein bites really taste good!

 Peanut Butter Protein Bites (Gluten Free)